RafUrera/Python-Algorithm-for-File-Updates/README.md

 # Python Algorithm for File Updates

-## Project description
+## Project Description
 A company uses the IP addresses of employees to control who is able to access confidential internal data.
 This is controlled by the use of  an allow list, which lists the IP addresses of employees with access to the file.
 This file must be regularly updated and maintained.
 A separate remove list identifies IP addresses to be removed from the list for various reasons.
 This can be done by creating an algorithm in Python that checks the allow list file and the remove list to ensure that the IP addresses in the list are up to date and that employee access is correct.

-## Open the file that contains the allow list
+## Open the File that Contains the Allow List

 To begin, open the file: `allow_list.txt` as that contains the IP addresses that are allowed access.
 This is done by assigning the file name as a string as a variable called `import_file`.
 Then using a `with` statement to open the file itself into python.